keu/docs/learn/use-case-airflow-dbt.md

 :::

-The resulting file structure of in the Astro project is:
+The resulting file structure of the Astro project is:

 ```text
 .